 Only the title indication of the phonograph has to be cleaned and lubrified (greased) regularly.
-Proceed as indicated in the lubrication chart of chapter Cleaning of the title display, lubrication chart.
+Proceed as follows.

-- Take all title holders out of the title display. - Clean front and back of the drivers and the inner edges of the holder brackets I and II in the lower deck.
+- Take all title holders out of the title display. - Clean front and back of the drivers (fig. 36/I) and the inner edges (fig. 36/II, III) of the holder brackets I and II in the lower deck.
 Remove the old grease.
 Then slightly grease with Molykote D. - 3.
-Clean the different opto-couplers with a small pencil from dust and attrition. - 4.
-Before setting in again the title holders clean them with a soft and fuzzy-free cloth.
+Clean the different opto-couplers (fig. 36/IV) with a small pencil from dust and attrition. - Before setting in again the title holders clean them with a soft and fuzzy-free cloth.
 The upper and lower inner edges should be slightly greased with vaseline.